cloudify-cosmo/docs.getcloudify.org/content/blueprints/import-resolver.md

 An import resolver can be used to resolve imports during blueprint parsing.

 The Cloudify parser can accept different resolver implementations.
-It's possible to use Cloudify's default import resolver or to specify a new implementation that inherits from [AbstractImportResolver](https://github.com/cloudify-cosmo/cloudify-dsl-parser/blob/4.3/dsl_parser/import_resolver/abstract_import_resolver.py#L31) class and implements:
+You can use use the Cloudify default import resolver or specify a new implementation that inherits from [AbstractImportResolver](https://github.com/cloudify-cosmo/cloudify-dsl-parser/blob/4.3/dsl_parser/import_resolver/abstract_import_resolver.py#L31) class and implements:

 * resolve(import_url) - returns the content of the resolved import URL.